You Don't Need More Marketing · For Physician-Owned Urology Practices

 The practice picks services from a menu based on what they think they need.
 The agency builds and runs whatever the practice picked.
 Nobody asks what's actually causing the plateau.
 The diagnosis step gets skipped.

 That's how good marketing ends up aimed at the wrong problem.
 Not bad execution.
 Bad aim.
-PGA is a marketing agency that does the diagnosis first.
-The marketing prescription comes after, calibrated to what the diagnosis revealed.
+PGA identifies which stage your practice is in before prescribing anything.
+The marketing comes after, calibrated to the specific constraint the diagnostic revealed.

 What happens next